Pagan Funerals

 We honor the departed and reflect upon our ancestors and others who have gone before us.
 Although we may struggle with loss, we find peace in the turning of the wheel of life.

 Many pagans have a belief in reincarnation.
 So there death is really a new beginning.
 The circle continues.
+Many pagans see death as a transition rather than an end, with the soul moving on to another realm or undergoing reincarnation.

 What Is A Pagan Funeral?